RolandChristensen/developer-journal/_drafts/cypress-automation-notes.md

 # PluralSight Course
 Cypress 9 Fundamentals

-## Test Automation Pyramid
-As you ascend the pyramid, the tests become more costly in resources for creation, maintenance, and time and computing resources to run.

-1. Unit Test (10000's)
-2. Integration Tests (1000's)
-3. End to End (e2e) (100's)

-## Manual Testing
-* Slower than automated
-* Tedious and error prone
-* Costly

 ## Cypress Claims / Features
 * Faster than traditional e2e tests to create
 * Easier than tradtional e2e to create